Cultural impact of Michael Jackson: Sculptures

-Most of statues and sculptures depicting Jackson are monuments dedicated to the music artist located across the world.
+Most of the statues and sculptures depicting Jackson are monuments dedicated to the music artist located across the world.
 Notable among them is the statue located in Favela Santa Marta, Rio de Janeiro, whose creation was announced the day after Jackson's death by the mayor of the city, with the intention of dedicating a memorial to the artist.
 Another significant example is the plaster and resin sculpture of Jackson that stood outside Craven Cottage in Fulham, London, the ground of Fulham Football Club, from 2011 until 2013, which was later moved to the National Football Museum in Manchester.
 Other countries and territories where statues dedicated to Jackson have been unveiled since his death include Hong Kong, Russia, Italy, Malaysia, India, China and Georgia.
-Currently, the country with the largest number of statues dedicated to Jackson is China.
-There are also some statues dating from before Jackson's death, such as the 10-foot sculpture of Jackson by Diana Walczak depicted on the cover of Jackson's album HIStory: Past, Present and Future, Book I, currently located in the lobby of the Mandalay Bay in Paradise, Nevada.
+Currently, China has the most statues dedicated to Jackson.
+There are also some statues dating from before Jackson's death, such as the 10-foot sculpture of Jackson by Diana Walczak depicted on the cover of Jackson's album HIStory - PAST, PRESENT AND FUTURE - BOOK I, currently located in the lobby of the Mandalay Bay in Paradise, Nevada.

 On the other hand, there are other sculptural artworks depicting Jackson that are not monuments, such as the porcelain sculpture Michael Jackson and Bubbles by the American artist Jeff Koons.
 It was created in 1988 within the framework of Koons's Banality series.
 Apart from the artist's proof, which is currently on display at The Broad in Los Angeles, three copies were made; one of them was sold at Sotheby's on 15 May 2001, when it was auctioned off to the record price of 5.6 million dollars, and the other two are in the Astrup Fearnley Museum of Modern Art in Oslo and the San Francisco Museum of Modern Art, respectively.